 How does your Internet viewing of the classrooms work?

 Both Bluebonnet School of Cedar Park and Canyon Creek provide for their families a system for viewing their child's classroom over the internet-at no extra charge.
-More information can be accessed at www.parentwatch.com.
+More information can be accessed at www.watchmegrow.com or through their mobile app.

-ParentWatch provides the enrollment, technical support and the encryption of our secure Internet viewing system.
+WatchMeGrow provides the enrollment, technical support and the encryption of our secure Internet viewing system.
 Two cameras are mounted in most rooms, enabling the viewer to view the classroom from two different angles.
 This free service is live-action, so you’re seeing what the child is doing while they are doing it.
+Additionally, with the WatchMeGrow grow app, internet viewing is accessible through your mobile devices.

 The privilege of viewing Bluebonnet classrooms over the Internet is limited only to those people approved by the enrolling parent.
 As many as six accounts per child may be set up, enabling parents, people at work, grandparents, and out of state relatives to all view the child’s classroom independently.

-To get onto the system, a parent of an enrolled child first signs up with ParentWatch by registering on their website.
-ParentWatch then e-mails Bluebonnet, confirming this is a valid request, and we respond by telling ParentWatch to which classrooms the family needs access.
+To get onto the system, a parent of an enrolled child first signs up with WatchMeGrow by registering on their website.
+WatchMeGrow then e-mails Bluebonnet, confirming this is a valid request, and we respond by telling WatchMeGrow to which classrooms the family needs access.

 How does your wait list work?